lfuelling/cleanfoot/README.md

 </dependency>
 ```

-The library can then be used like regular Greenfoot.
+The library can then be used like the regular Greenfoot project is used (ie. no package names have been changed).

 ## Development